 ADHD Misdiagnoses

-Learning disabilities.
-This does NOT mean low I.Q. or slow-wittedness.
-It’s an impairment of processing that can affect speaking, reading, listening and learning math.
+The so-called learning disability is an impairment of information processing that can affect speech, reading, listening and learning math.

 Auditory processing deficits.
 Dr. Rutherford says, “Kids with central auditory processing disorders have trouble performing well in the classroom.”
-They thrive better with one-on-one teaching.

-“They can display symptoms that can easily mimic the inattentive type of ADHD,” says Dr. Rutherford, “such as having trouble following directions in a series, showing comprehension problems during conversations, or poorly discriminating between similar sounding words.”
+“They can display symptoms that can easily mimic the inattentive type of ADHD,” says Dr. Rutherford, “such as having difficulty following directions in a series, showing comprehension problems during conversations, or poorly discriminating between similar sounding words.”

 “These are kids who may have had chronic ear infections or were slow in mastering language acquisition.